 Explore genomics-based approaches to investigating cancer using NGS.
 Find tools to help you uncover novel insights into the biology of cancer.
 Learn more about cancer genomics research.

-Find NGS solutions to advance complex disease research in areas from immunology to neuroscience, high-throughput genomics, and more.
-Learn more about complex disease genomics.
+Find NGS solutions to advance disease research in areas from immunology to neuroscience, high-throughput genomics, and more.
+Learn more about complex disease research.

 *Data calculations on file.
 Illumina, Inc., 2015